Dialysis and Fistula/Graft Declotting and Interventions

 A catheter is a long, thin, hollow plastic tube, about as thick as a strand of spaghetti.
 These catheters are designed so that blood dissolving medications can be delivered successfully within the blood clot.
 There also are medical devices that can be used to dissolve the clots mechanically.
 Your interventional radiologist will decide which technique is most appropriate for you.

-A balloon catheter is a long, thin plastic tube with a small balloon at its tip.
+A balloon catheter is a long, thin plastic tube with a balloon at its tip.
+Some balloon catheters may also have a drug coating.
 A stent is a small, wire mesh tube.
 Balloons and stents come in varying sizes to match the size of the diseased blood vessel.

 Stents are specially designed metal mesh tubes that are collapsed when they are inserted into the body and then expanded inside the vessel to prop the walls open.
 In some cases, the stent may have an artificial fabric covering.